-Dear Kairos Academies students & families,
+Dear Kairos Academies students and families,

 Welcome!
 We are so glad you're here and look forward to working with you and your family.
-At Kairos Academies, we strive to provide a safe, challenging learning environment for all children.
+At Kairos Academies, we strive to provide a safe, challengir learning environment for all children.

-This Community Handbook is an overview of Kairos's goals, services, and rules for all students- fifth through twelfth grade.
-It is an essential reference book describing what we expect of our students and families, what you can expect from us, and how we will achieve our mission together.
-The Community Handbook works in tandem with more specific rules and regulations for each of our buildings- Kraken Guides- that you will receive from your School Principal.
-Please note that herein the term "parent' refers to the adult who has assumed school-related responsibility for a student.
+This Community Handbook is an overview of Kairos' goals, services, and rul for all students-fifth through twelfth grade.
+It is an essential reference book describing what we expect of our students and families, what you can expect from us, and how we wllachieve our mission together.
+The Community Handbook works in tandem with more specific rules and regulations for each of our building ken Guides that you will receive from your School Principal.
+Please note that herein the term "parent' refers to the adult who has assumed school elated responsibility for a student.

 The Student Code of Conduct is an essential component of our Community Handbook, as it outlines how we will keep our broad community safe.
 Both students and families need to be familiar with the Student Code of Conduct.
-A copy is also available in your School Principal's office and on our website.
+A copy is also available in your 6th rincipal's office and on our website.

 The Community Handbook works in harmony with Kairos Academies Board Policy.
 Please be aware that the Community Handbook and Student Code of Conduct may be amended or revised throughout the year.
-Changes in policy and procedure will be made available to families and students online, through newsletters, or other communications.
+Changes in policy and procedure will be made available toilfamand students online, through newsletters, or other communications.
 In case of conflict between Board Policy and any provision of this Handbook, the provision that the Board most recently adopted will be followed.

 Questions about the material in this Community Handbook can be directed to your School Principal.
-On behalf of the entire Kairos staff and community, welcome and best wishes for a great 2023-24 school year!
+On behalf of the entire Kairos staff and community, welcome and best wishes for a great 20254 school year!

-Sincerely, Dr. Khalil Graham Chief Executive Officer, Kairos Academies
+Sincerely, Dr. Khalil GrahamChief Executive Officer, Kairos Academies